Zandr0id/TwilightOS/README.md

 ## Building
 ----
-For now, Twilight is built using the cross compiler described in the [OSDev.org Cross Compiler](https://wiki.osdev.org/GCC_Cross-Compiler) section.
-I'm using Visual Studio Code as the main editor and doing the compiling with the Windows Subsystem for Linux.
-I've only done testing on Qemu and VirtualBox, but you can try any emulator you want.
+For now, Twilight is built using the cross compiler described in the [OSDev.org Cross Compiler](https://wiki.osdev.org/GCC_Cross-Compiler) section, and NASM.
+I'm using Visual Studio Code as the main editor and doing the compiling with the Windows Subsystem for Linux, but standalone linux works fine too.
+I've only done testing on Qemu and VirtualBox.
 You'll have to change the path in the `make run` recipe to use what you want if you want to use that command.

 ## **Some useful makefile commands**
 ----